cuthbertLab/music21/CONTRIBUTING.md

 For changes to file parsing, please test both import and export (when supported for that format), and please increment the most minor version number in `music21.__version__` so that cached files will be invalidated.
-Your tests can use `.parse(fp, forceSource=True)` so that tests have a chance to fail locally, but in most cases we will ask you to remove this keyword when polishing the patch.
+Your tests can use `converter.parse(fp, forceSource=True)` so that tests have a chance to fail locally, but in most cases we will ask you to remove this keyword when polishing the patch.